jilljenn/jjv.ie/index.md

 Deep generative models of human learning

-:   *How to use the logs of educational platforms (ex.
-MOOCs) to predict, explain and optimize student performance?
+:   *How to use the logs of educational platforms (e.g. MOOCs) to predict, explain and optimize student performance?
-See our [tutorial](https://github.com/jilljenn/ktm) and [the slides](http://jiji.cat/bigdata/iith-jjv.pdf) of our presentation in IIT Hyderabad.*
+See our [tutorial at ITS 2019](https://github.com/jilljenn/ktm) and [the slides](http://jiji.cat/bigdata/iith-jjv.pdf) of our presentation in IIT Hyderabad.*

 Recommender systems with side information